phelma/phelma-gatsby-starter/src/pages/index.md

 ---
 templateKey: index-page
+meta:
-title: Great coffee with a conscience
+  title: Great coffee with a consciencess
   description: Great coffee with a conscience
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
 ---